syncfusion-content/javascript-docs/js/WaitingPopup/Appearance-and-Styling.md

  In **CSS**, you can configure the custom styles for **WaitingPopup**.

-> **Note**: Images for this sample are available ‘installed sample location /images/waitingpopup’ and we need to define images in mentioned CSS.
+N> Images for this sample are available ‘installed sample location /images/waitingpopup’ and we need to define images in mentioned CSS.
 Henceforth the images will display.